2006 Hawaii Warriors football team: New Mexico State

+Idaho

 Colt Brennan threw for 333 yards and five touchdowns and Ross Dickerson returned the opening kickoff 100 yards for a touchdown as Hawaii rolled to a 68–10 win over Idaho.

 The victory was Hawaii's fifth straight and gave the Warriors (6–2, 4–1 Western Athletic Conference) sole possession of second place in the WAC standings behind No. 15 Boise State, which had a bye.

 The Warriors, ranked No. 1 in the nation in total offense and No. 2 in scoring, had their way behind Brennan's sharp passing.

 He was 31-of-38 and picked apart Idaho's defense before he was replaced in the third quarter with a 38-point lead.
 Brennan also rushed five times for 63 yards.

 Brennan had scoring passes of 10, 2, 18, 34 and 11 yards to five different players to push his NCAA-leading TD passes to 33.
 He has passed for 1,920 yards and 24 TDs with just one interception during Hawaii's winning streak.

 The Warriors scored just eight seconds into the game on Dickerson's 100-yard kickoff return.
 Dickerson, who had a 100-yard return against Appalachian State in 2003, caught the ball at the goal line, followed a wall of blockers and sprinted untouched down the left sideline.

 Hawaii punted just once, late in the game.
 It was the Warriors' first punt in two games.

 Idaho (4–5, 3–2) came into the game tied with Hawaii for second in the WAC and couldn't get much going against Hawaii's aggressive defense.